alexcpn/alexcpn.github.io/html/NN/ml/7_cnn_network.md

 ---
 ## On to the rest of the explanation

-There are too many articles related to Back propogation, many of which are very good.However many explain in terms of index notation and though it is illuminating, to really use this with code, you need to understand how it translates to Matrix notation via Matrix Calculus and with help form StackOverflow related sites.
+There are too many articles related to Back propagation, many of which are very good.However many explain in terms of index notation and though it is illuminating, to really use this with code, you need to understand how it translates to Matrix notation via Matrix Calculus and with help form StackOverflow related sites.

-### CrossEntropy Loss wrto Weight in last layer
+### CrossEntropy Loss with respect to Weight in last layer

 $$
 \mathbf {